-In this article, we will outline the most likely reasons why the consular officer denied your visa and provide information about what you can do to obtain the immigrant visa after all and come to the United States to become a lawful permanent resident.
+In this article, we will outline the most likely reasons for this decision, and provide information about what you can do to obtain the immigrant visa after all and come to the United States as a lawful permanent resident (a green card holder).

 There are two main reasons why the consular officer may deny an immigrant visa:

-If the officer found you inadmissible pursuant to INA 212, you may have the option to file a waiver (request for legal forgiveness).
-If the waiver is approved, you are permitted to reapply for your immigrant visa and the officer cannot deny your visa based upon the now-waived ground of inadmissibility.
+If the officer found you inadmissible pursuant to I.N.A.
+Section 212, you might have the option to file a waiver (request for legal forgiveness).
+If the waiver is approved, you will be permitted to reapply for your immigrant visa and the officer cannot deny your visa based upon the now-waived ground of inadmissibility.

-Next, USCIS readjudicates the petition and either affirms its original approval and returns it back to DOS, or issues a Notice of Intent to Revoke (NOIR) to the petitioner.
+Next, USCIS readjudicates the petition and either affirms its original approval and returns it to DOS, or issues a Notice of Intent to Revoke (NOIR) to the petitioner.
 The NOIR asks for additional information.
-The petitioner has thirty days to send the requested documentation.
+The petitioner has 30 days in which to send the requested documentation.
 Then USCIS begins its review process again, and if USCIS approves the petition a second time, the consular processing begins anew.

-The process for applying for an inadmissibility waiver is high technical – the majority of waivers may only be used in conjunction with one or two specific grounds of inadmissibility.
+The process for applying for an inadmissibility waiver (most likely on Form I-601) is highly technical, and requires substantial supporting evidence.
+The majority of waivers may be used in conjunction with only one or two specific grounds of inadmissibility.
 If you are subject to multiple grounds of inadmissibility, you will likely need to file numerous waivers.
-Additionally, the logistics of waivers, i.e. where to file, when to file, and their cost, vary greatly.
+Additionally, the logistics of waivers, that is, where to file, when to file, and their cost, vary greatly.